rafgger/langchain/README.md

 - 📋 **Receive and print a list of sub-questions**, each representing a smaller part of the original query.

 You can modify the Pydantic model or the system prompt, and use this pattern to decompose any complex query into actionable sub-tasks using LLMs.

+### RAG-lang.ipynb: Retrieval-Augmented Generation
+This notebook demonstrates how to use a simple in-memory FAISS vectorstore and OpenAI to answer questions using retrieved context:

+- 📄 **Store example documents** in a vector database (FAISS) with OpenAI embeddings.
+- 🔍 **Retrieve relevant context** for a user question.
+- 🧠 **Format a system prompt** with the retrieved context and the user's question.
+- 🤖 **Use the OpenAI model** to generate a concise answer based on the context.

+You can adapt this workflow to use your own documents for more advanced RAG applications.

 ## 1️⃣ Create and Activate Virtual Environment